liborty/TokenCrypt/README.md

 An automated github action compiles the Rust programs and runs both `crptest`  and `packtest` over example `testing` directory included in the repository.
 It tests all the main types of files: hexadecimal, base64, plain text and binary.
 It also tests recursive descent into a subdirectory.
 The 'test' badge at the top of this document lights up green when all the tests were passed.
 Note that only the summary output `test.log` is saved in the repository, everything else is tidied up (removed) after the tests.

-Some character differences may arise for hexadecimal files because `hexcheck` converts both a-f and A-F to 10-15 and also it cleans up spurious spaces and newlines, instead of just rejecting such files.
-API keys should be separated into their own unique files.
-If the spaces/newlines turned out to be an unintended corruption, then the original file ought to be replaced by the cleaned up (reconstructed) version.
+Some character differences may sometimes arise for hexadecimal files because `hexcheck` converts both a-f and A-F to 10-15.
+Also, it deletes all spaces and newlines, instead of strictly rejecting such files.
+API keys should always be stored in files one at a time.
+Therefore any spaces/newlines separators are spurious characters.
+The original file can be replaced by the cleaned up (reconstructed) version, ensuring no more discrepancies in the future.

 ### `crptest testdir`

-Tests `ncrpt`/`dcrpt`, creating directories, checking that not a single byte was corrupted anywhere, while encrypting and decrypting back the contents of (any) `testdir`.
-The reported compression/decompression rates and sizes should also exactly match.
-Afterwards it cleans up all the created directories.
+Tests `ncrpt`/`dcrpt`, creating directories, checking that not a single byte was corrupted anywhere, while recursively encrypting and decrypting back the entire contents of (any) `testdir`.
+Note that `--exclude` or `--ignore` options are not deployed in this test.
+Therefore the reported overall compression/decompression rates and sizes should exactly match.
+The overall compression rate depends on the compressibility of all the individual files.
+Afterwards, all the created directories are deleted.

 ### `packtest testdir`

-is just like `crptest`, except it tests `pack`/`unpack` and the created output archive files instead of directories.
+is just like `crptest`, except it tests `pack`/`unpack` (the archive files instead of the directories).
 The reconstructed files should be reported as being identical to the originals.

-The reported overall compression rates depend on the compressibility of all the files.

 ## Exercise